THE CATHEDRAL OF NOTRE DAME

 Other well-known prisoners included Antoine Lavoisier, Francisco de Miranda, and Maximilien Robespierre.

 The Conciergerie functioned as a prison until 1914, and it can still be visited today.
-During a tour, you can see the conditions which poor and wealthy prisoners faced, as well as the separation of men and women.
+During a tour with the audioguide (audioguides), you can see the conditions which poor and wealthy prisoners faced, as well as the separation of men and women.
 While some slept on the ground and were inadequately fed, others enjoyed comfortable beds, lavish furniture, and sometimes even servants.

 THE EIFFEL TOWER